Waterproof & Walking Socks Guide

 You will see this feature in running socks, too, but most walking socks use targeted padding to cushion vulnerable sections of your foot, such as the ball, heel and toe.
 These are known as high-impact zones and require additional support and protection for rough terrain.

-Ensuring your feet don’t get sure is one thing, but the condition of your foot includes odour.
-Damp, moisture and bacteria can create bad odours which can affect the condition of your feet.
+Ensuring your feet are comfortable is one thing, but keeping your feet in top shape also includes preventing odour.
+Damp, moisture and bacteria can create bad odours which can affect the condition of your feet, and quickly.
 Odour prevention technology eliminates bacteria and wicks away moisture to keep your feet cool and comfortable.

 Wiking & Cooling